Pressure injuries

 • Describe pressure injury stages

-• Name 5 pressure injury prevention interventions
+• Name five pressure injury prevention interventions

 • Describe pressure redistribution

-Prevention is in: Reducing Falls and Saving Skin in the ED
+Prevention is in: Reducing falls and saving skin in the ED

 Learning objectives